Preston Clark, J.D. | Apr. 06, 2019

 This is your updated summary of the New York City anti-harassment training requirements.
 Click here for a full FAQ of all state and regional anti-harassment training mandates.

-- By what date do all of my employees need to be trained?
-Effective April 1, 2019, employers with 15 or more employees must complete interactive anti-sexual harassment training for all employees employed within New York City as soon as possible upon hire, and once every calendar year thereafter.
-Employers who have already delivered the NY State anti-harassment training at any point in 2019, as long as the training meets the NYC requirements, do not have to retrain employees in 2019.
+- When was the New York City training deadline?
+Effective April 1, 2019, employers with 15 or more employees must have completed interactive anti-sexual harassment training for all employees employed within New York City as soon as possible upon hire, and once every calendar year thereafter.

 - Do my NYC supervisors need to receive additional training?
 Yes.